 Our experts work with you to deliver the complete private network at sea service, with a turnkey package that matches the requirements of ships, crews and devices.
 It is also fully compatible with existing satellite systems, so deployment is non-disruptive and augments existing communications capabilities, while delivering the benefits of on-board cellular for crew welfare and devices connectivity.

-And if you’d like to discuss your maritime communications and Private Networks at Sea requirements please Get In Touch.
+If you’d like to discuss your maritime communications and Private Networks at Sea requirements please Get In Touch.

 Our maritime connectivity team will be attending Posidonia, the international shipping exhibition in Greece from 6-10 June so please Get In Touch if you’re going too and would like to meet up.